YasminAdler/bakery-big-data/README.md

 # Bakery Data Engineering Project

+## To start the program:

+run your docker desktop

+### To start everything:
+make start

+### To initialize the topics and tables after starting:
+make init

+### To shut everything down completely:
+make down

 ## Overview
 This project implements a comprehensive data engineering solution for a bakery business, featuring real-time streaming, batch processing, data quality management, and machine learning feature engineering.